bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/What-is-Memoization.md

 Generally speaking, computer memory is cheap and human time is incalculably valuable so we may opt for this approach even when the largest gains on paper can be made from converting RAM at the expense of execution speed.

-Here’s an example of a problem that has such a structure:
+Here's an example of a problem that has such a structure:

 > Using pennies, nickels, dimes, and quarters, how many combinations
 > of coins are there that total 27 cents?